Skip to main content

 How do I notify Halifax of a death?

-You can notify Halifax by calling their bereavement team on 0800 028 1057, or by completing their online bereavement form.
-Have the death certificate and your identification ready before you make contact.
+You can let Halifax know by calling their bereavement team on 0800 028 1057, or by filling in their online bereavement form.
+Have the death certificate and your own identification beside you before you get in touch.

 What documents does Halifax need for bereavement?

-Halifax typically requires: Death certificate or proof of death document, Grant of Probate (if accounts exceed £50,000), Photo ID of executor/representative.
-It is a good idea to have certified copies of the death certificate ready, as originals may be retained temporarily.
+Halifax usually asks for: Death certificate or proof of death document, Grant of Probate (if accounts exceed £50,000), Photo ID of executor/representative.
+It helps to have certified copies of the death certificate ready, as originals are sometimes held on to for a while.

 How long does Halifax take to process a bereavement?